jli227/backbone-demo/README.md

 ## What is it?

 Clicker is a single-page application that permits a user to specify a desired username, if desired, for the scoreboard that will be implemented in later updates, and play a simple canvas-designed game.
 The user must click on the different colored circles to gain points, and survive for as long as possible.
 Initially, the player will have 10 lives, and upon losing all his/her lives, the game uploads the score (associated with the username if specified) to Firebase.
 The smaller the circle, the faster it'll be and it'll be worth more points too!
+The top 100 scores can be viewed by going to the "Top Scores" page.

 ## What are the technologies used?